Undergraduate Academic Policies and Procedures

 A student must discharge all financial obligations to Case Western Reserve University to receive a diploma and for the University Registrar's Office to release final transcripts.

 Students must ensure that their Academic Requirements reports reflect accurately their progress toward their degrees.
-All requested corrections and exceptions must be submitted to the Office of Undergraduate Studies, 447 Sears Bldg., at least one semester prior to graduation.
+All requested corrections and exceptions, including changes or additions of majors or minors, must be submitted to the Office of Undergraduate Studies, 447 Sears Bldg., at least one semester prior to graduation.
 Academic Requirements reports are available online through the Student Information System (SIS).

 Participation in Commencement